EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 I think it is important to quote the caveat given by the authors here: "[I]t's important to note that the present work does not show that any features are actually useful for safety.
 Instead, we merely show that there are many which seem plausibly useful for safety".

 This statement implies that these features have been demonstrated to exist, and to be identifiable.
 But the authors have not demonstrated a system where we could control these features and lead to a statistical reduction in unsafe behavior.
 This type of evaluation could take many forms, but often in Machine Learning research we speak about benchmarks.
-These are controlled and public assesments of a model's performance on a very specific task.
+These are controlled and public assessments of a model's performance on a very specific task.
 For example in the LLM community, a very widespread benchmark is the Measuring Massive Multitask Language Understanding ([MMLU](https://en.wikipedia.org/wiki/MMLU)) benchmark which consists of multiple choice questions from many different subjects.
 We compare many models on their performance on this benchmark to say if a model is more or less advanced.

 One thing that is missing from the safety relevant feature discussion in the Anthropic paper is a similar benchmark.
 Perhaps an evaluation where we measure how well we can edit a model's undesirable output by manipulating the features.
 Evaluations like this have been done by other authors, and I am sure the Anthropic team will introduce this type of quantitative evaluation, but its important to point out that model safety hasn't been "solved" yet (and no where do the authors ever claim it has been, to be clear).